P8UXaE/sbipyt/README.md

 The output of the SASA program typically includes a feature matrix and an adjacent matrix that describe the molecule's surface area and connectivity, respectively.
 The feature matrix contains a row for each atom in the molecule and a column for each feature, such as the SASA, atomic radius, or charge.
 The SASA value for each atom is usually included as one of the features in the matrix.

-The adjacent matrix describes the connectivity between atoms in the molecule, typically in the form of a sparse matrix where each row and column corresponds to an atom, and the entries indicate the strength of the bond between the atoms.
-In some cases, the adjacent matrix may also include information on non-covalent interactions, such as hydrogen bonds or Van der Waals interactions.

 It uses “the “rolling ball” algorithm developed by Shrake & Rupley algorithm, which uses a sphere (of equal radius to a solvent molecule) to probe the surface of the molecule.” [https://biopython.org/docs/dev/api/Bio.PDB.SASA.html]

         b) Direction respect the main atom